poweron-gmbh/touch_detect_sdk/README.md

     pipenv shell
   ```

-## Run the demos

-There are a set of demos under [demo](demo) folder.
+- There are a set of demos under [demo](demo) folder.
 To run the demos run the following snippet:

   ```bash
     # Place yourself inside the root folder